fybrik/fybrik/samples/rest-server/README.md

 make test

 ## Working in a cluster
-GUI is deployed in the namespace the workload is running in.
+Rest-server is deployed in the namespace the workload is running in.
 This should also be your current namespace.

 ## Creating docker images
 Backend image creation